ferrilab/ferrilab/guide/bitvec/practical-use.md

 Rust does.

-`BitSlice`s, like regular slices, are exclusively borrowed from owned memory higher up the stack.
+`BitSlice`s, like regular slices, are exclusively borrowed from owned memory higher up the call stack.
 Their references can be passed down the stack, and are subject to the same lifetime and mutation-exclusivity rules.

 The owned memory that creates a `BitSlice` view can be an array, boxed slice, or